How to Make Greek Yogurt

 - Cheesecloth or thin dishcloth, coffee filters, paper towels etc. placed inside a mesh strainer

-- Pour about ½ cup of the warm milk into a separate clean bowl.
-Mix in plain store bought yogurt, stirring until yogurt is well blended.
-Pour this back into the pot of milk and mix well.
+- Temper: Pour ½ cup of the warm milk into a separate clean jar or bowl.
+Mix in plain yogurt, stirring until yogurt is well blended.
+Add remaining milk and mix well.

-- Cover pot with a lid, wrap in a towel to help keep in heat, and place in oven.
-Turn on oven light to keep warm, and let the bacteria do its yogurt making magic for 4 to 6 hours (or overnight).**
+- Let Sit: Cover jar or bowl with a lid, wrap in a moist, warm towel to keep in heat, and place in oven.
+Turn on oven light to keep warm, and let the bacteria do its yogurt making magic for 4 to 8 hours (or overnight).*

-- At the end of its nap, you should open up your container to find yogurt!
-You can eat it like this, or strain it to make Greek yogurt.
+- Strain: You can eat the yogurt like this, or strain it to make Greek yogurt.
 To strain, line a mesh sieve with cheesecloth (or paper towels, coffee filters etc), and pour yogurt in.
 Place over a large bowl and let strain in the fridge for a few hours (or overnight), until it’s reach a consistency you like.